-Solenoid valves have the combinations of two different parts.
+Solenoid valves have combinations of two different parts.
 One is the valve body and the other is a solenoid that is located inside the electrical coil.
 That is, the term “solenoid” does not refer to the valve itself, but rather to the coil mounted on the valve unit.

-This lower part of the plunger has its attachment with the stem of the valve body.
+This lower part of the plunger has its attachment to the stem of the valve body.
 The stem closes or opens the passage for flow control.
 This stem has a sealing surface called a “seat” which is what allows secure closure.
 Under these operating mechanics, based on magnetism, it is that all solenoid valves operate.

 Types of Solenoid Valves

 There is a wide variety of types of solenoid valves.
 We can categorize the solenoid valves according to their application, construction, and shape.
 There is no accord among valve manufacturers to differentiate the valve types according to their importance.

 The most recent general practice is to divide valves first according to their Applications.
 The flow capacity of the valve for a particular application.

 Based on the applications, solenoid valves have two categories.

 Based on the construction, solenoid valves have three categories.

 1) Normally closed,